 As an on-demand grocery delivery app, Instacart has several delivery options, such as same-day doorstep delivery, curbside pickup, and the new contactless delivery possibility.
 Let’s examine the structure of Instacart’s business model to see what makes it so successful.

 There are three parties concerned within this grocery delivery service: individual buyers, shoppers, and grocery stores.
 To build apps similar to Instacart, it is important to know the end goal of each party.

-Individual buyers are those who make their orders via the app.
+Individual buyers are those who make their orders via the mobile or web app.
 Basically, they are the key company’s clients.
 The application has to be intuitive, and they should feel comfortable using it.

 The main goal of this segment is to shop for groceries online.
 You win if you provide enough convenience and something more.
 Why would clients stay with your app and not use another one?
 They should know the benefits.
 In this case, it can be store coupons.